Anticyclotomic Euler system over biquadratic fields: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Francesc Castella and Christopher Skinner for many fruitful discussions and encouragements, Haruzo Hida for suggesting the problem, Chandrashekhar Khare, Romyar Sharifi and Alex Smith for helpful communication.
+The author would like to thank Francesc Castella and Christopher Skinner for many fruitful discussions and encouragements, Haruzo Hida for suggesting the problem, Chandrashekhar Khare, Romyar Sharifi and Alex Smith for helpful communication, and the anonymous referee for many helpful comments and suggestions on an earlier draft of this paper.

 \addtocontents{toc}{ }

 }